0xrafi-kaji/foundry-nft-project/README.md

 ## Testing

-Run all test in one command :
+Run all tests using one command.

 ```
 forge test